tiprankstipranks

 Changed

-Internal stress testing and capital management, along with provisions of the National Bank Act and OCC regulations, may limit our ability to increase dividends, repurchase shares of our stock, and access capital markets.
+Internal stress testing and capital management requirements, together with provisions of the National Bank Act and OCC regulations, may limit our ability to increase dividends, repurchase shares of our stock, or access capital markets.

-We utilize stress testing as an important mechanism to inform our decisions on the appropriate level of capital, based on hypothetically stressed economic conditions.
-Stress testing and other applicable regulatory requirements may, among other things, require us to increase our capital levels, limit our dividends or other capital distributions to shareholders, modify our business strategies, or decrease our exposure to various asset classes.
-Under the National Bank Act and OCC regulations, certain capital transactions, including share repurchases, are subject to the approval of the OCC.
-These requirements may limit our ability to respond to and take advantage of market developments.
+We utilize stress testing as an important tool for informing decisions regarding the appropriate level of capital to maintain under adverse economic conditions.
+These tests are based on hypothetical scenarios that reflect a severity comparable to those published by the FRB.
+Compliance with stress testing and other applicable regulatory requirements may require actions such as increasing capital levels, limiting dividend payments or other capital distributions to shareholders, modifying business strategies, or reducing exposure to specific asset classes.
+Under the National Bank Act and OCC regulations, certain capital-related transactions, including share repurchases, require prior approval from the OCC.
+These regulatory constraints may limit our ability to respond to and take advantage of evolving market opportunities.

 Regulation - Risk 4